North Carolina Highway 192: Route description

-The proposed state highway will begin at the junction of I-40 and I-74 in Winston-Salem and run east for 2.6 mi along what is today I-74, a four-lane freeway.
-After intersecting Ridgewood Road at a diamond interchange, the route will end near Union Cross at a future interchange with the Winston-Salem Northern Beltway, planned to be designated I-74.
+The state highway begins at the trumpet interchange with I-40 in Winston-Salem and runs east for 2.6 mi along the four-lane freeway.
+The route comes to a folded-diamond with Ridgewood Road, which in-turn, connects to Union Cross Road and High Point Road.
+NC 192 continues southeast into Union Cross, at a multi-level interchange with the Winston-Salem Northern Beltway (I-74).

 History

-The freeway to become NC 192 was initially constructed in the 1980s as a realignment of US 311.
-It was designated I-74 in 2012, with signs being updated in 2014, despite the road's shoulders not being wide enough to meet Interstate Highway standards.
+The freeway to become NC 192, opened in 1984 as a realignment of US 311.
+It was designated I-74 in 2012, with signs being updated in 2014, despite the shoulders of the route, lacking the standard width of Interstate Highway standards.

-US 311 was removed from the road in 2019 after approval from AASHTO the previous year, with I-74 becoming the freeway's sole designation.
+US 311 was removed from the road in 2019 after approval from AASHTO the previous year, with I-74 becoming the sole designation of the freeway.
 Upon completion of the eastern section of the Winston-Salem Northern Beltway, I-74 will be rerouted onto that road.
-As a result, the NC 192 designation will be created on the current section of I-74 between I-40 and the new freeway.
+As a result, the NC 192 designation will be created on the current section of I-74 between I-40 and the new freeway.The currently-designated stretch of NC 192 is designed to connect Ridgewood Road with I-74 eastward and I-40 westward, in which, Ridgewood Road connects to nearby Union Cross Road and High Point Road.
+Regional traffic is "generally" encouraged to utilize the junction of I-40 and I-74, while the junctions with NC 192 is designed to connect traffic with the parallel alternative routes, which are western stretch of Union Cross Road, alongside the historically-established corridor of High Point Road.

+Signage for NC 192 began being uncovered by NCDOT in February and March 2026, alongside I-74 signage along the Winston-Salem Northern Beltway.

 Future

-A project has been proposed since at least 1991 by NCDOT and the city of Winston-Salem to construct a four-lane, limited-access boulevard from the terminus of the proposed NC 192 at I-40 to US 421 (Salem Parkway) at Exit 230 (former Business 40 Exit 8).
-The road would feature a landscaped median and a parallel bicycle and pedestrian trail.
-The project has been called the US 311 Connector or the I-74 Connector.
+A project has been proposed since at least 1991 by NCDOT and the city of Winston-Salem to construct a four-lane, limited-access corridor from the current western terminus of NC 192 at I-40 to US 421 (Salem Parkway) at US 158 (Reidsville Road) Exit 230.
+This would corridor would feature a landscaped median and a parallel bicycle and pedestrian trail.
+The project has been called the US 311 Connector or the I-74 Connector, and would had continued along the US 158 corridor of Reidsville Road.
 While it appears on planning maps on the Winston-Salem 2040 Metro Transportation Plan, it is not listed in the plan and no longer appears in the NCDOT State Transportation Improvement Program (STIP).
-Originally intended as an extension of the US 311 freeway, the connector would serve as an extension of NC 192, though official plans have not mentioned its designation since the truncation of US 311 to downtown Winston-Salem.
+Originally intended as an extension of the US 311 freeway, the connector would serve as an extension of NC 192 in a mostly north-south orientation, though official plans have not mentioned its designation since the truncation of US 311 to the Winston-Salem Northern Beltway (I-74) in Walkertown, northeast of Winston-Salem.

 Exit list

 The entire route is in Forsyth County.
-The future exit numbers of the proposed route are known.